vunderkind/fullstack/README.md

 Some servers ignore your ICMP (Internet Control Messaging Protocol) requests if you don't want to be pinged or tracerouted to death.

 eg `traceroute frontendmasters.com`

+## Packets
+Contain meta-data, information about the data you're sending (where it's going, where it came from, others like headers).